SuperOfficeDocs/superoffice-docs/docs/en/api/web-services/howto/custom-objects/custom-objects-search.md

 When known, perform the search using either the `GetArchiveListByColumns` or `GetArchiveListByColumns2` Archive methods.

-## Practical Example
+## Example

-The following example searches two ExtraTables, y_rentals and y_equipment.
+The following example searches two extra tables, y_rentals and y_equipment.

 `y_equipment` in this case contains different items we are renting out. `y_rentals` is the link-table between the available items and the companies, and functions as a registry of what items are rented out to which customer.